Vasco the Visionary

 He left Lisbon for the last time in his mid-fifties in April 1524 and died in Cochin, India, on Christmas Eve that same year.

 In 1539 his body was transferred to the Carmelite Convent near Vidigueira where it lay until 1898.
-In that anniversary year, his remains were removed to a tomb in Jerónimos Monastery (indicated on the map below) in Lisbon’s Belém district where it now rests, lying across the aisle from the sarcophagus commemorating Luís de Camões, the writer who had immortalised the voyage of Vasco da Gama in his great poem, Os Lusíadas.
+In that anniversary year, his remains were removed to a tomb in Jerónimos Monastery (indicated on the Google map below) in Lisbon’s Belém district where it now rests, lying across the aisle from the sarcophagus commemorating Luís de Camões, the writer who had immortalised the voyage of Vasco da Gama in his great poem, Os Lusíadas.

-Need more inspiration for your next visit?
-Why not listen to or download the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…
+Need more sightseeing ideas for your next visit?
+Listen to the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…